-Neapolitan (affectionately called Neo) joined the practice in the Spring of 2019.
+Neapolitan (affectionately called Neo) joined the practice in the Spring of 2019, and has officially retired as of December 2021.
 She is named after Neapolitan ice cream.
 She has a "chocolate" and "vanilla" face, and a "strawberry" body!
 She is a Skinny Pig.
 Skinny Pigs are an almost hairless breed of Guinea Pig.
 Neo has most of her hair on her face, and feet!
-Neo prides herself in being the office greeter.
-Her favorite food is tomatoes, specifically cherry tomatoes!
+Neo prided herself in being the office greeter while working at Resilient Minds Counseling.

 • Animals can provide a sense of security and emotional support.

 • Animals can promote relaxation.
 Research has demonstrated that petting an animal can help lower blood pressure, heart rate, and increase oxytocin (a feel-good chemical in the brain).
 In a study of people who had heart attacks, those that had a companion animal lived longer than those that did not.

 • Animals can help the client learn frustration tolerance and other anger management techniques.